 Add the finely chopped onions and sauté them until transparent.
 The onions need to be finely chopped so that they flavor the farofa rather than competing in texture with it.

 Next, add the garlic and sauté it for a minute.
+Alternatively, you can cook using this Brazilian sofrito recipe.

 Add the cassava flour and stir continuously to avoid letting it burn.